 Helping each other leaving better traces in physical & psychological realms.

 Have you heard the expression “matter out of place,” also called “MOOP”?
-At the burn it is important that we help each other to keep the place nice and clean for everyone to enjoy.
-If you see something that you think is not supposed to be where it is, MOOP it - meaning take it to the place where it belongs, the MOOP-station (trash cans), or the forget-me-not box.
+At the burn we help each other to keep the place nice and clean for everyone to enjoy.
+If we see something that we think is not supposed to be where it is, we will MOOP it - meaning take it either to the place where it belongs, or the MOOP-station (trash cans), or the lost-and-found box.
 At the same time we are also here to MOOP our brains, bodies and souls.
 What do we want to let go of?
 How can we leave the burn at the end and feel like we are a better, perhaps a more fresh and happy person?

-We work without formal hierarchies and without any division between creator and consumer.
-Everything that happens happens because somebody chooses to do it for themselves and for others.
+We work without formal hierarchies and without any division between the creator and the consumer.
+Everything that happens, happens because somebody chooses to do it for themselves and for others.
 We consider self-leadership sacred.
 What would your happiness be if you had not those for whom you shine?

 We come together in cooperation and play, not in commerce - the value of a gift is unconditional.